(Issue)

 Gamut Mapping ¶

-Some color spaces describe limited color gamuts.
+Some [known color spaces] describe limited color gamuts.
 If a color is ‘out of gamut’ for a particular space (most often because of conversion from a larger-gamut color-space), it can be useful to ‘map’ that color to the nearest available ‘in-gamut’ color.
 Gamut mapping is the process of finding an in-gamut color with the least objectionable change in visual appearance.

 Gamut mapping in Sass follows the CSS gamut mapping algorithm.